Val-David: Geography

+Val-David is located approximately 80 kilometres north of Montreal.
+Its wooded territory is covered with several hills (Condor, McMaster and King mountains, etc.) and a few small lakes.
+The Rivière du Nord flows through the municipality from north-west to south-east.
+It is served by Autoroute 15 and Route 117.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Val-David had a population of 5558 living in 2668 of its 3227 total private dwellings, a change of from its 2016 population of 4917.
 With a land area of 42.66 km2, it had a population density of in 2021.